How do I find articles with case studies

 How to find them:

 - Harvard Business Review Web Store homepage.
-Search by company name, or choose a topic of interest.
-Abstracts are usually included
+Search by company name or topic.
+Abstracts are usually included.
+This searches all HBR publications; limit to case studies by clicking "Case Studies" in the lft column.

 - Check the Comprehensive Teaching Materials Catalog for specific topics.
 This is Harvard Business School's catalog of material used in the classroom.
-This book is located in Regenstein Library, First Floor Reading Room, call number HF1134.H4H4a.
+This book is located in the Regenstein Library bookstacks, call number HF1134.H4H4a.
 An abstract of the case study is given and will also tell you if it was published in HBR.
-This hasn't been updated for several years but it is good for finding older case studies.
+This was last poublished in 1999

 - The Harvard Business Review publishes one case study per issue.
 These generally deal with fictitious companies but are very good studies of current problems faced by companies.